planetirf/MATH130/02_rstudio.md

 * Create a reproducible R Markdown document that integrates written text and R code.
 * Explain the concept of reproducible research and how RMarkdown helps to achieves this goal.

+## Necessary packages
+The following packages must be installed at this point: `rmarkdown` and `knitr`.

 # Motivation